klugjo/express-route-manager/README.md

 ### Custom actions

-You can override the default actions or add new one when initializing the route manager.
+You can override the default actions or add new ones when initializing the route manager.

 ### Authentication and roles

 You can specify an `authenticated` function and a `checkRole` function when initializing the route manager.
-Checking if a certain user is allowed then become as simple as:
+Checking if a certain user is allowed then becomes as simple as:

 ```javascript
     routeManager.set({